locnnil/workshop/docs/explanation/index.rst

 with each workshop containing multiple SDKs.
 What do *you* get out of this multiplicity, though?

-Firstly, |project_markup| is transactional in nature;
+Firstly, |ws_markup| is transactional in nature;
 you don't have to track down leftover files and libraries all over your system after you've uninstalled a package that turned out to be too unstable.
 Even if an SDK drops something unexpected on your drive, it's contained within the workshop.
-|project_markup| aims to encapsulate every piece of functionality you need,
+|ws_markup| aims to encapsulate every piece of functionality you need,
 keeping things clean and tidy.

 Next, it's portable;